Importing Data from a Json File

 Number separators

-Select the separators you want to use for Thousands (thousep) and Decimals (decsep) from the corresponding drop-down lists.
+Select the separators used for Thousands (thousep) and Decimals (decsep) from the corresponding drop-down lists.

 Missing string

-Specify a character (or string of characters), which can be used to indicate missing values.
+Specify a character (or string of characters), which are used to indicate missing values.

 Key for types